Oct

 Sustainability in structural steelwork

 As energy costs rise and carbon emissions continue to become an increasing concern, the way the construction industry works is changing for a more sustainable future.
-With the construction and operation of buildings being responsible for over half of the UK’s carbon emissions and water consumption as well as a third of its landfill waste and a quarter of all raw materials used in the economy- sustainability is a significant factor.
+With the construction and operation of buildings being responsible for over half of the UK’s carbon emissions and water consumption, as well as a third of its landfill waste and a quarter of all raw materials used in the economy- sustainability is a significant factor.

 With these huge volumes, sustainable development targets cannot be met without a concise shift to sustainable change in the procedure in which all buildings are designed and constructed.
 Furthermore, this shift needs to cross over into how these buildings are then operated, deconstructed and reused for new purposes.